Thanks to David Schaer (President, CU) for his contribution. The content for this blog was published in the March 2020 US Print edition of GasWorld.

 Different forms of social media, such as discussion forums and instant messaging, have long been a part of certain ERP systems, but examples such as Microsoft’s Social Engagement App allows companies to track multiple social media platforms, obtain data and push further engagement.

 Emerging technology integration

 • Customer complaints – Every business will have complaints, but if your company is going through an unusual increase, it’s time to make a change.
-Typically complaints originate from billing issues, running out of stock, delayed/missed deliveries, and off-spec product/service quality, all of which can be minimised/avoided with an ERP system
+Typically complaints originate from billing issues, running out of stock, delayed/missed deliveries, and off-spec product/service quality, all of which can be minimized/avoided with an ERP system.

 • Lack of trust in the numbers – If finance and operations personnel are having to manually run the numbers or having to double check them regularly that’s a problem.
 The classic example is having sold more product than your inventory shows.
 If the resources/time to ensure the numbers are accurate is rising, it’s time to explore an ERP.
 You establish one ‘version of the truth’ and gain real-time insight into all of your business processes via metrics regularly generated by the ERP.

 Due to the longevity (decades) of the ERP platforms, with experience in almost every industry on the planet, we clearly understand what a successful implementation looks like.